Efficient Rejection Sampling in the Entropy-Optimal Range: Introduction

 \paragraph*{Variations} The random number generation problem has been widely investigated in the literature under a variety of assumptions on the input source and output distribution (\cref{table:assumptions}).
-These variants are less common in practical applications than the problem of converting fair coin flips to arbitrary dice rolls. \footnote{While the present article considers simulating a single exact roll of an arbitrary dice using fair coins (i.e., a 2-sided dice), the methods are readily generalizable to the case of a source that instead provides i.i.d.\ rolls of a fair $k$-sided dice.} For example, several authors have studied the problem of extracting unbiased coin flips from an i.i.d.\ source with an arbitrary but known distribution~\citep{elias1972,abrahams1996,roche1991,pae2005a,pae2005a,kozen2014,pae2015,pae2020}. \Citet{han1997} and \citet{kozen2018} explore more general reductions, where the former gives an elegant method for converting a sequence of rolls of an arbitrary $k$-sided dice into rolls of an arbitrary $n$-sided dice, where the input and output sequences may be i.i.d., Markov, or arbitrary stochastic processes.
-Another variant is extracting fair bits from a coin or dice whose distribution is \textit{unknown}, when the source is i.i.d.~\citep{neumann1951,hoeffding1970,stout1984,cohen1985,peres1992,pae2006} or a stationary Markov chain~\citep{elias1972,blum1986}.
-Some algorithms~\citep{elias1972,peres1992,cicalese2006} produce a variable-length output instead of a single (fixed-length) output at each invocation, where the number of outputs is determined by the realization of coin flips in the input sequence.
-Another generalization allows the sampler to produce approximate samples from $\bp$ up to a given statistical error tolerance, which is investigated by~\citet{vembu1995,han1993} in the asymptotic regime.
-In the non-asymptotic setting, \citet{saad2020popl} show how to find an $m$-type approximation $\hat{\bp}$ to a given distribution $\bp$ that achieves minimal approximation error in terms of any $f$-divergence, generalizing the results of \citet{Bocherer2016} who considered the total variation and Kullback-Leibler divergence.
+These variants are less common in practical applications than the problem of converting fair coin flips to arbitrary dice rolls.
+For example, several authors have studied the problem of extracting fair coin flips from an i.i.d.\ source with an arbitrary but known distribution~\citep{elias1972,abrahams1996,roche1991,pae2005a,kozen2014,pae2015,pae2020}. \Citet{han1997} and \citet{kozen2018} explore more general reductions, where the former gives an elegant method for converting a sequence of rolls of an arbitrary $k$-sided dice into rolls of an arbitrary $n$-sided dice, where the input and output sequences may be i.i.d., Markov, or arbitrary stochastic processes.
+Another variant is extracting fair coin flips from a coin or dice whose distribution is \textit{unknown}, when the source is i.i.d.~\citep{neumann1951,hoeffding1970,stout1984,cohen1985,peres1992,pae2006} or a stationary Markov chain~\citep{elias1972,blum1986}.
+Some samplers~\citep{elias1972,peres1992,cicalese2006} produce a variable-length output instead of a single fixed-length output, where the number of outputs is random and is determined by the realized values of the coin flips produced by the entropy source.